 The Kyrgyz Republic is a landlocked economy, interspersed with mountains which set the basis for the country's high potential for hydropower generation.
 Kyrgyzstan also has a number of natural resources like gold, rare earth metals, coal, oil, and natural gas.

 A large part of Kyrgyzstan's trade is accounted for by regional trading partners - China, Russia, and Kazakhstan in particular.
+Among export markets, Switzerland ranked first in 2023 (39% of total exports, primarily gold).

-Total trade with the Kyrgyz Republic amounted to € 1,319 million in 2022.
-With a share of approximately 5%, the EU only plays a minor role in Kyrgyzstan's total trade.
+Total trade with the Kyrgyz Republic amounted to €921 million in 2023.
+With a share of approximately 6%, the EU is Kyrgyzstan's fifth most important trading partner, but its third most important supplier.

 The Kyrgyz economy can be considered vulnerable and is, with a vulnerability score of 0% noticeably below the threshold of 7.4%.
 In addition, Kyrgyzstan's economy is mostly concentrated on a small bandwidth of products.
 The country's diversification percentage stood at 84.8% in 2019 with the minimum diversification threshold standing at 75%.